-NAICS Industry

-Code Description Life in Years

-492 Couriers and Messengers

-Personal property used in the provision of intercity and/or local delivery of parcels.
-These articles can be described as those that may be handled by one person without using special equipment.
-Messengers, which usually deliver within a metropolitan or single urban area, may use bicycle, foot, small truck, or van.

-493 Warehousing and Storage

-Personal property used in operating warehousing and storage{XE "storage:} facilities for general merchandise, refrigerated goods, and other warehouse products.
-These establishments provide facilities to store goods.
+Code Description Life in Year 492 Couriers and Messengers 1 Personal property used in the provision of intercity and/or local delivery of parcels.
+Thes articles can be described as those that may be handled by one person without usin special equipment.
+Messengers, which usually deliver within a metropolitan or single urba area, may use bicycle, foot, small truck, or van.
+493 Warehousing and Storage 1 Personal property used in operating warehousing and storage{XE "storage:} facilities for general merchandise, refrigerated goods, and other warehouse products.
+Thes establishments provide facilities to store goods.
 They do not sell the goods they handle.

-51 INFO RMATION

-- ·

-2 2 oses of this manual, the following descriptions apply only to those items which can be Personal Property.
-The designated life does not apply to Real Property or fixtures which

-have been co onverted to Real Property

-511 Publishing Industries
+INF ORMATION classified a rposes of this manual, the following descriptions apply only to those items which can be as Personal Property.
+The designated life does not apply to Real Property or fixtures whi converted to Real Property. - 44 511 Publishing Industries1 511 Publishing Industries Personal property used in the publishing of newspapers, magazines, other periodicals, an books, as well as directory and mailing list and software publishing.
+Personal property used in the publishing of newspapers, magazines, other periodicals, an books, as well as directory and mailing list and software publishing.
+511 Personal property used in the publishing of newspapers, magazines, other periodicals, an books, as well as directory and mailing list and software publishing.
+Motion Picture Production & Sound Recording Personal property used in the production and/or distribution of motion pictures, videor television programs, or commercials; in the exhibition of motion pictures; or in the provisio of postproduction and related services.
+Sound recording machinery and equipment is use in producing and distributing musical recordings, in publishing music, or in providing sound Personal property used in the publishing of newspapers, magazines, other periodicals, an books, as well as directory and mailing list and software publishing.
+Motion Picture Production & Sound Recording Personal property used in the production and/or distribution of motion pictures, videor television programs, or commercials; in the exhibition of motion pictures; or in the provisio of postproduction and related services.
+Sound recording machinery and equipment is used Personal property used in the publishing of newspapers, magazines, other periodicals, and books, as well as directory and mailing list and software publishing.
+Motion Picture Production & Sound Recording Personal property used in the production and/or distribution of motion pictures, videox television programs, or commercials; in the exhibition of motion pictures; or in the provisio of postproduction and related services.
+Sound recording machinery and equipment is use in producing and distributing musical recordings, in publishing music, or in providing soun recording and related services.
 Personal property used in the publishing of newspapers, magazines, other periodicals, and books, as well as directory and mailing list and software publishing.

-512 Motion Picture Production & Sound Recording7

-Personal property used in the production and/or distribution of motion pictures, videos, television programs, or commercials; in the exhibition of motion pictures; or in the provision of postproduction and related services.
+Motion Picture Production & Sound Recording Personal property used in the production and/or distribution of motion pictures, videos television programs, or commercials; in the exhibition of motion pictures; or in the provisio of postproduction and related services.
+Sound recording machinery and equipment is use in producing and distributing musical recordings, in publishing music, or in providing soun recording and related services.
+512131 Motion Picture Theaters 512 Personal property used in the publishing of newspapers, magazines, other periodicals, and books, as well as directory and mailing list and software publishing.
+Motion Picture Production & Sound Recording Personal property used in the production and/or distribution of motion pictures, videous television programs, or commercials; in the exhibition of motion pictures; or in the provision of postproduction and related services.
 Sound recording machinery and equipment is used in producing and distributing musical recordings, in publishing music, or in providing sound recording and related services.

-512131 Motion Picture Theaters
+Motion Picture Theaters

-Includes projection equipment, furniture and trade fixtures.

-515 Broadcasting and Telecommunications See Categories

-51511 Radio Broadcasting

-Personal property used in broadcasting audio signals.
-These establishments operate radio broadcasting studios and facilities for the transmission of aural programming by radio to the public, to affiliates, or to subscribers.
-In recognition of the FCC change from analog to digital broadcasting equipment in radio, television, and cable industries, all analog